Maternity/Non-Birth Parent/Adoption Leave

 New Canaan falls under federal rather than state law because under CT statutes, Chapter 557, Sec.
 31-51kk (the CT FMLA provision), paragraph 4 defines an employer within the provision and specifically excludes local boards of education among others.
 An NCEA employee qualifies for the provisions under FMLA federal law, but not Connecticut state FMLA provisions.

 The number of days you are disabled is solely determined by your physician.
 He/she determines when you are disabled and can no longer work and also when you are able to return to work.
 Six weeks (30 school days) is the usual period of disability for a typical pregnancy and delivery and 8 weeks (40 school days) for a c-section.
+However, this is determined by your physician.
 Accumulated sick leave is used for these days.

-FMLA leave begins at the same time as the birth.
+FMLA leave begins at the same time as the birth, assuming you worked up to your due date.
 The first 6 or 8 weeks that you are disabled and using accumulated sick leave is also counted toward your 12 week FMLA leave.
 After the 6 or 8 weeks is up, and you are no longer disabled, as determined by your physician, you may use any remaining weeks (up to 12 total) for unpaid FMLA leave.
 After FMLA leave you return to work.

 If you are on the district health insurance plan, you would continue your normal payroll contributions for your health insurance.
 Please make arrangement with the payroll office.